xella/OllivandersWandShop/README.md

 As a second assignment during "Android Development for Beginners" scholarship by Udacity and Google, I needed to implement a single screen app that displays information about a fictional small business.

-I've decided to implement an app about Ollivander's Wand Shop.
+I've decided to implement an app for Ollivander's Wand Shop.

 My app is including all details that were required:
 * Business name